There Are So Many Ways To Get Involved at Saint Mark

 The authentic fruit of discipleship is servanthood, which is the way of Christ.
 Saint Mark is well known in the community for its missions outreach.
 When there is a need - local, state, national or beyond - we encourage our disciples to roll up their sleeves and get involved in being the hands and feet of Jesus.

 Our signature mission project is Marvin's Kids, a ministry that provides Christmas gifts for poor children in Oconee County.
 Parents are able to "shop" for their children, selecting toys that have been purchased by our Saint Mark disciples.
 However, this ministry reaches beyond the Christmas holiday season, providing other kinds of services as needed.

 Each year, Saint Mark participates in the Rise Against Hunger program where an interfaith collection of people gathers together to package nutritious food that is shipped to feed starving children around the world.

 There are other seasonal projects such as providing school supplies for local children before school begins.
-There are fundraisers for Epworth Children’s Home on Mother’s Day and in the fall.
-Our United Methodist Women sponsor fundraisers throughout the year to support missions.
+There are fundraisers for Epworth Children's Home on Mother's Day and in the fall.
+Our United Women in Faith sponsor fundraisers throughout the year to support missions.